Skip to main content Skip to footer

 The FP57 tells you how to claim.

-You need to apply for a refund within three months of paying the prescription charge.
+You need to apply for a refund within 3 months of paying the prescription charge.

 NHS Prescription Prepayment Certificate (PPC) fees

 If you hold a valid PPC, you may be entitled to a refund.
-Read the HC11 booklet (PDF: 272KB) for details of PPC refund arrangements.
+Read the Help with health costs (HC11) booklet (PDF: 449KB) for details of PPC refunds.

 How to report a change in details or an error